Out of the past: April 16

 Cape Girardeau County's peach and early apple crops withstood the heavy frost last night without any great damage; local orchardists report that as far as they can determine, there was no damage; it was pointed out that winds kept the frost from settling on the trees heavily; whether strawberries were nipped hasn't yet been determined.

-Return of the bodies of five Southeast Missouri men aboard the Army Transport Sinett is announced by the Department of the Army; they are identified as Army Pvt.
+Return of the bodies of five Southeast Missouri men aboard the Army Transport Sinett is announced by the Department of the Army; bodies of men from this district are Army Pvt.
 Gerald J. Brant of Cape Girardeau, Army Pfc.
 Cline Griffith of Oran, Marine Cpl.
 N.N.
 Farr of Whitewater, Army Pfc.
 Robert L. Glover of Grassy and Army 2nd Lt.
 Richard L. Euell of Hayti.

 A male inmate of the Cape Girardeau city jail, being held on a charge of drunkenness, is transferred to the women's department of that facility with smallpox; he told authorities he had been afflicted for three days; he was arrested yesterday morning, but his condition wasn't discovered until that afternoon, when his fellow inmates noticed a "breaking out" peculiar to the disease on his face and body; he was isolated and is receiving medical treatment; other prisoners clamored to be released, but their pleas were ignored.